FullStacksDev/angular-and-firebase-template/README.md

 >
 > Also, we won't usually make releases for simple dependency updates, or content changes.

-Whenever we make a new release of the base template we will provide detailed release notes with specific instructions on what to do to update your app.
-These will contain specific code changes you can make (some may be optional), and it will all depend on how much you have deviated from the base template, and what is relevant to your app.
+Whenever we make a new release of the base template we will provide release notes with best-effort instructions on what to do to update your app.
+These may contain specific code changes you can make (some may be optional), and it will all depend on how much you have deviated from the base template, and what is relevant to your app.

 > [!IMPORTANT]
 >